geoffreytools/type-lenses/README.md

 ## Querying and modifying types

 ### `Get`
-Return the queried piece of type.
+Return the queried piece of type or `never` if it is not found.

 #### Syntax
 `Get<Query, Haystack, Self>`